 Castlerigg Stone Circle

-For some reason, 70 percent of England's stone circles are here in Cumbria.
-This one's the best.
+For some reason, 70 percent of England’s stone circles are here in Cumbria.
+Castlerigg is one of the best and oldest in Britain, and an easy stop for drivers.
 The circle — 90 feet across and 5,000 years old — has 38 stones mysteriously laid out on a line between the two tallest peaks on the horizon.
-They serve as a celestial calendar for ritual celebrations.
-For maximum goose pimples (as they say here), show up at sunset (3 miles east of Keswick — follow brown signs, 3 min off A66, easy parking).
+They served as a celestial calendar for ritual celebrations.

 Hi, I'm Rick Steves, back with more of the best of Europe.
-This time we're getting to know the locals like never before...in the North of England.
+This time we're getting to know the locals like never before...we're in the North of England.
 Thanks for joining us.

-Northern England is a lush land steeped in a rich blend of history, culture, and nature.
-Traveling here, I'm struck by how man and nature seem to co-exist in harmony... and how richly rewarding a visit can be.
+Northern England is a lush land steeped in a rich brew of history, culture, and nature.
+Traveling here, I'm struck by how man and nature seem to co-exist in harmony...and how richly rewarding a visit can be.

 We'll hike along an ancient Roman wall, play a little cricket, and be dazzled in a Norman cathedral.
 We'll meet the locals — and their beloved dogs, and sheep...everywhere.
 Donning hard hats, we'll tour an old slate mine.
 And, of course, we'll enjoy the countless hikes — admiring lakes, discovering waterfalls, and conquering stoney summits.